-Live cell imaging is the study of living cells using imaging systems involving microscopy and content analysis, which allows scientists to observe the dynamic changes of cell interactions in real time and over time, in order to provide critical insights into the operations of cells.
-Driven by new technologies and surging needs for drug discovery, stem cell and other cell biology researches, the global live cell imaging market has quickly heated up in recent years and is expected to reach US$ 7 Billion by 2022, as forecasted by RNCOS in a report released in 2018.
+Driven by new technologies and surging needs for drug discovery, stem cell and other cell biology research, the global live cell imaging market has quickly heated up in recent years and is expected to reach US$ 7 billion by 2022, as forecasted by RNCOS in a report released in 2018*(note).

 Apart from the traditional microscope which observes a snapshot of fixed cells without the ability to look at dynamic biological processes, a live cell imaging system adds an incubator to the microscopy system to keep cells alive and allows for long-term experiments on the dynamic processes of how cells translocate, interact and respond to environmental cues.